About Me

 Education

-As of Spring 2018, I successfully defended my PhD in Computer Science at the Johns Hopkins University in Baltimore, Maryland.
+In Spring 2018, I successfully defended my PhD in Computer Science at the Johns Hopkins University in Baltimore, Maryland.
 My PhD thesis is titled Creating Task Plans for Collaborative Robots, and it covers both our CoSTAR system and the novel algorithms we have created for creating robots that can use expert knowledge to plan.
 I did my research in the Computational Interaction and Robotics Lab with Greg Hager.

 I did my undergraduate work at University of Maryland, College Park, where I got a BS in Computer Science with a minor in Neuroscience, where I graduated with University honors as a part of their Gemstone program for young researchers.